Frequently Asked Questions: Class of 2022

 - COVID Reading Month

 When will clinical courses be available?

-Currently the class of 2021 is scheduled to return on May 4, 2020 however we recognize that this will likely not be possible given the continuation of the Stay Home Stay Safe order and the current clinical climate.
-We are seeking permission
+Currently the class of 2022 is scheduled to return on May 11, 2020 however we recognize that this will likely not be possible given the continuation of the Stay Home Stay Safe order and the current clinical climate.
+We are exploring

 Who do I contact if I have questions?